This article looks at patent maintenance fees. They might not be thrilling, but if you own a patent, understanding them is absolutely essential.

 - If you qualify as a small entity or micro entity, you may be eligible for significantly reduced fees.

-- Use the Grace Period Wisely
+- Use the Grace Period if You Miss the Deadline

 - If you miss a deadline, there’s typically a six-month grace period during which you can pay the fee with a late surcharge.